A Fefferman-Stein inequality for the Carleson operator: Two-weighted inequalities

 for all $x\not \in \cap_{j=1}^m \supp f_j$, where the kernel $K:(\R^n)^{m+1} \backslash \Delta \to \R$, with $\Delta=\{(x,y_1,\cdots,y_m) : x=y_1=\cdots = y_m\}$, satisfies the following size condition

 and the regularity condition

 for some $\delta>0$ and all $0\leq j \leq m$, whenever $|y_j-y_j'|\leq \frac{1}{2}\max_{0\leq k \leq m}|y_j-y_k|$.

 Via a local mean oscillation estimate, Damián, Lerner and Pérez \cite{DLP} reduced norm estimates for such a multilinear operator $T$ to norm estimates for a multilinear version of the dyadic sparse operator $\CA_{r,\CS}$.
-Then, the proof of Theorem \ref{2wThm} can be adapted to the multilinear Calderón-Zygmund framework; given $1<p,p_1,\dots,p_m<\infty$ satisfying $\frac{1}{p}=\frac{1}{p_1}+\cdots +\frac{1}{p_m}$, and $(u,v_1,\dots,v_m)$ weights such that
+Then, the proof of Theorem \ref{2wThm} can be adapted to the multilinear Calderón--Zygmund framework; given $1<p,p_1,\dots,p_m<\infty$ satisfying $\frac{1}{p}=\frac{1}{p_1}+\cdots +\frac{1}{p_m}$, and $(u,v_1,\dots,v_m)$ weights such that

 where $A,B_1,\dots,B_m$ are doubling Young functions such that $\bar A \in B_{p'}$ and $\bar B_i \in B_{p_i}$, $i=1,\dots,m$, one has